Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 ![wso_eject_light](../../img/wso_eject_light.jpg)

 The EJECT light provides a positive visual command from the pilot to the WSO to prepare for ejection.
-The light is controlled only from the front Cockpit.
+The light is controlled only from the front cockpit.
 If the [EJECT lamp](../../systems/emergency.md#eject-light) in the front cockpit is pressed it signals the WSO to prepare for immediate ejection.

-Also lights up when the Pilot presses their respective Eject Light to warn the WSO for ejection.
+> 💡 Only the pilot can signal ejection.
+If the WSO presses the light,
+> it serves as a lamp test only and does not trigger the pilots lamp as well.

 ## KY-28 Controls